Coinbase Reviews Coinbase rating

 Trading Services Rating

-Coinbase operates primarily as a cryptocurrency exchange and broker.
-Right now, it makes more than 300 digital coins available to trade, which is an exceptionally large lineup.
-Some of these offerings are stablecoins that are designed to follow the U.S. dollar.
+Coinbase is mainly a cryptocurrency exchange and trading platform.
+It currently supports trading in more than 300 digital assets, which is a very large selection.
+Some of the available assets are stablecoins that track the U.S. dollar.

-NFTs (non-fungible tokens) can be handled through outside platforms by using the Coinbase wallet (covered later in this review).
+NFTs (non-fungible tokens) can be accessed through third-party platforms and onchain apps using the Coinbase wallet experience (more on that below).

-There are also optional programs and add-on services, and availability depends on region.
-Coinbase Prime is the firm’s higher-tier service in certain parts of Asia and Europe for institutional clients; it can include advanced security, financing tools, deeper analytics, reporting features, cold storage, custody services, and more.
-Some Coinbase users may also have access to onchain lending against Bitcoin collateral.
+Coinbase also has several optional programs and add-ons, and availability depends on region.
+Coinbase Prime is the company’s premium platform for institutional users; it can include enhanced security, financing options, advanced analytics, reporting tools, cold storage, custody services, and more.
+Some Coinbase clients may also be eligible for onchain borrowing or lending features.

 Cash Management